MPierre9/Store1RestorationUtility/README.md

 # Store1RestorationUtility
-A backup/restoration application designed to keep track of files and restore a previous image of a shared network drive.
+A backup/restoration application designed for file version control and restoration of a previous image of a shared network drive or local folder.
 Developed and maintained by Michael Pierre.

 ![Store1Preview](https://i.imgur.com/JwTop7i.jpg)